visionmedia/masteringnode/chapters/installation.md

     $ ndistro

-Installation of the example took less than 17 seconds on my machine, and outputs the following _stdout_ indicating success, not bad for an entire stack!
+Installation of the example took less than 17 seconds on my machine, and outputs the following _stdout_ indicating success.
+Not bad for an entire stack!

 	... installing node-0.1.102-i386
 	... installing connect